fisicamaldonado/graficas/README.md

 ## Usage

+1. Open the app in any web browser: [Plots XY](https://fisicamaldonado.github.io/graficas/)
-1. Input the X and Y Axis labels and click assign labels.
+2. Input the X and Y Axis labels and click assign labels.
-2. Input your data points in the provided form fields.
+3. Input your data points in the provided form fields.
-3. Click on the "Plot Graph" button to visualize your data on the graph.
+4. Click on the "Plot Graph" button to visualize your data on the graph.
-4. Optionally, click on the "Linear Trend" button to calculate and display a trend line using linear regression.
+5. Optionally, click on the "Linear Trend" button to calculate and display a trend line using linear regression.
-5. If the correlation is not linear, you can click on "Polynomial Trend" to add a soft curve using polynomial regression.
+6. If the correlation is not linear, you can click on "Polynomial Trend" to add a soft curve using polynomial regression.
-6. To download your data, click on the "Download Data" button, and a TXT file will be generated and saved to your device.
+7. To download your data, click on the "Download Data" button, and a TXT file will be generated and saved to your device.

 ## Technologies Used